hydephp/develop/docs/getting-started/architecture-concepts.md

 - **Identifier:** The unique identifier for a page.
 Unique only within the same page type.
 - **Route key:** The key used to access the page in the routing system.
 Unique across all site pages.

+Now that we have defined the terms, let's explore how they are related.

 ## Convention over Configuration